jeffreysbrother/storefront-child/README.md

 To fix this, the only styles I've decided to enqueue are Bootstrap styles.
 It appears that the parent theme and child theme CSS load correctly without doing anything.

-### stripe
+### Stripe

 To work in live mode, Stripe requires an SSL certificate.
 This might be the best option, if we don't mind paying the monthly fee required for a dedicated IP address and an SSL cert.

-### paypal advanced
+### PayPal Advanced

 I purchased a plugin for PayPal advanced, and was approved ... but I can't seem to log in to get started.
 Eh.
+On a positive note, an SSL certificate is NOT required to use PayPal Advanced.
+See [this](https://docs.woocommerce.com/document/paypal-payments-advanced-2/) link for more info.

 ### PayPal (powered by Braintree)